 - Add location and description keywords to selected images

-- Stack the DNG and JPG images with the JPG on top.
+- Stack the DNG and JPG images with the DNG on top.

 - Rate the images by promoting and demoting them in comparison with other images of the same rating.

-- Create a copy of the DNG images that rise to the top of the ratings.
+- Create a virtual copy of the DNG image.

-- Color code the copies as “Copy for Editing”.
+- Color code the copy as “Copy for Editing”.

 - Move the Copy for Editing to the top of the stack of similar images.

-- Log my observations about and changes to each images that I “develop” on a page created in an online (Circus Ponies) notebook with an adjustment (workflow) template.
+- Log my observations about and changes to each images that I “develop” on a page created in an online (Google Doc) notebook with an adjustment (workflow) template.

 - Examine the Histogram for gaps at Blacks and Whites ends.